Think-A-Move/SPEAR-SDK-Java-Android/README.md

-# SPEAR-SDK-Android
+# SPEAR-SDK-Java-Android

-SPEAR-SDK-Android is SPEAR's software development kit that allows you to integrate SPEAR-ASR and SPEAR-WakeUp to voice-enable your Android applications.
+SPEAR-SDK-Java-Android is SPEAR's software development kit that allows you to integrate SPEAR-ASR and SPEAR-WakeUp to voice-enable your Android applications.
 The SPEAR-ASR engine will terminate after 10 minutes of processing speech.
 SPEAR-WakeUp will not terminate after 10 minutes.
 For continuous operation, contact us at info@think-a-move.com.

 By cloning this repository and downloading SPEAR-SDK library you agree to the [SPEAR-SDK EULA](./LICENSE).